RegularAlicorn/sysadmin-101/ad/ad.md

 ## Security

 ### ACLs
-Grant Read-Write permissions for given account to itself on the attribute "servicePrincipalName"
+Grant Read-Write permissions for given account to itself on the attribute "servicePrincipalName".
+This is for example needed on computer accounts which handle SQL and register these themselves.
 ```powershell
 dsacls <Account DN> /G SELF:RPWP;"servicePrincipalName"
 ```